Argonne-National-Laboratory/BCUS/README.md

     *To make the setting permanently, add the above statements to the `~/.bash_profile` file.*

 * Install R packages
-Install the R packages sensitivity, ggplot2, lhs, car, triangle, gridextra
+Install the R packages sensitivity, ggplot2, lhs, car, triangle, gridextra.

 ### Testing the installation